Amelanchier alnifolia: Etymology

 The name saskatoon derives from the Cree inanimate noun ᒥᓵᐢᐠᐘᑑᒥᓇ misâskwatômina (ᒥᓵᐢᐠᐘᑑᒥᐣ misâskwatômin NI sg, 'saskatoonberry', misâskwatômina NI pl 'saskatoonberries').

-The species name alnifolia is a feminine adjective.
+The specific epithet alnifolia is a feminine adjective.
 It is a compound of the Latin word for "alder", alnus, and the word for "leaf", folium.

 Historically, it was also called pigeon berry.

+"Service berry" appears to be a name applied by European immigrants who found it similar in appearance to the European "service tree" plants of genus Sorbus and Cormus.

 Distribution and habitat

-The plant can be found from Alaska across most of western Canada and in the western and north-central United States.
+The plant is present from Alaska across most of western Canada and in the western and north-central United States.
 It grows from sea level in the north of the range, up to 2600 m elevation in California and 3400 m in the Rocky Mountains.
 It is a common shrub in the forest understory, as well as canyons.

 Ecology

-A. alnifolia is susceptible to cedar-apple rust, entomosporium leaf spot, fireblight, brown rot, cytospora canker, powdery mildew, and blackleaf.
+A. alnifolia is susceptible to cedar-apple rust, Entomosporium leaf spot, fireblight, brown rot, Cytospora canker, powdery mildew, and blackleaf.
 Problem insects include aphids, thrips, mites, bud moths, saskatoon sawflies, and pear slug sawflies.
 It is also a larval host to the pale tiger swallowtail, two-tailed swallowtail, and the western tiger swallowtail.

 The foliage is browsed by deer, elk, rabbits, and livestock.
 The fruit are eaten by wildlife including birds, squirrels, and bears.